-Featuring unique, effective, and environmentally friendly infection, prevention, and control innovations.
+Featuring unique, effective, reliable, and environmentally friendly infection, prevention, and control innovations.

 The Sanitas Faucet is the only, easy to install system, designed to create an abundant source of the high level disinfectant aqueous ozone.
 FDA Class 1 listed and registered as a medical device.